meco-group/omg-tools/readme.md

 Check out the examples directory for more code examples.
 There you can find a simple tutorial example which provides a documented overview of the basic functionality of the toolbox.

 ## Installation

+### Docker file

+OMG-tools is available in a Docker container.
+The image can be obtained [here](https://cloud.docker.com/repository/docker/tmercy/omg-tools/general).

 ### Basic installation
 OMG-tools is written in Python 2.7 and requires the installation of the following packages: